Skip to main content

 Solutions:

-• Ensure protocol (http/https) matches
+• Ensure the protocol (http/https) matches

 insufficient_scope